appveyor/website/src/docs/build-environment.md

 ## Using multiple images for the same build

-`image` is first class dimension for [build matrix](docs/build-configuration/#build-matrix), therefore the following YAML configuration will work:
+`image` is first class dimension for [build matrix](docs/build-configuration/#build-matrix), therefore the following YAML configuration will work (and will create 4 build jobs):

 ```yaml
 image: